Christine-L-Camacho/CRI_England/README.md

 Format: CSV

 indicator_description.xlsx
 Description: This file contains the metadata for the 44 indicators used in the index, providing detailed descriptions and relevant information about each indicator.
+The highlighted rows identify the indicators which are not included in the indicator.csv file
 Format: Excel spreadsheet

 Usage